Sweet Dog

 Acorn, oak, horse chestnutOn the ground in autumn: digestive upset and a risk of blockage.

-Dieffenbachia, philodendron, pothos, monsteraOxalate crystals: an immediate mouth burn the moment he chews.
+Dieffenbachia, philodendron, pothos, monsteraOxalate crystals: immediate burning in the mouth as soon as he chews.

-Bad reputation, in fact barely dangerous for dogs
+Bad reputation, in fact not very dangerous for dogs

 Poinsettia (Christmas star)At worst a mild, passing mouth discomfort, not the deadly plant of legend.